Probesys/lotemplate/README.md

 ### counter statement

-You can use counter statement in order to display a counter in your document.
+You can use counter statement in order to display values that will be incremented step by step in your document.
+It can be used for example to have a heading automatic numbering.

+**WARNING** : generally you don't have to use this counter feature.
+You can use the automatic numbering of Word or Libre Office

 In your odt, you can use :